Mechanic · Crash Gamdom originals 12 min read

 Gamdom runs 15 percent instant rakeback for the first week (no wagering), then weekly rakeback by VIP tier: Bronze approximately 1-3 percent, Silver approximately 5-7 percent, Gold approximately 9-11 percent, Diamond approximately 12-13 percent, Prestige up to 15 percent.
 Exact per-tier figures pending verification.

-Gamdom Crash vs Stake Crash, what is different?
+How does gamdom Crash vs Stake Crash, what is different? work?

 Both share the canonical reciprocal-distribution mechanic and HMAC-SHA256 fairness primitive.
 Stake has 1 percent raw house edge verified; Gamdom's raw figure is pending verification but expected to match.
 Differences: Stake has no rakeback overlay on Crash; Gamdom has 15 percent weekly rakeback.
 Gamdom has CS2 community heritage (Rain, Slot Battles, skin deposits); Stake does not.
 Stake is the larger brand; Gamdom is more community-oriented.